moby/moby/docs/sources/use/working_with_volumes.md

 are no containers still referencing those volumes.
 This allows you to upgrade, or effectively migrate data volumes between containers.

-### Mount a Host Directory as a Container Volume:[¶](#mount-a-host-directory-as-a-container-volume "Permalink to this headline")
+### Mount a Host Directory as a Container Volume:

     -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].

-You must specify an absolute path for `host-dir`{.docutils .literal}.
-If `host-dir`{.docutils .literal} is missing from the command, then docker creates a new volume.
-If `host-dir`{.docutils .literal} is present but points to a non-existent directory on the host, Docker will automatically create this directory and use it as the source of the bind-mount.
+You must specify an absolute path for `host-dir`.
+If `host-dir` is missing from the command, then docker creates a new volume.
+If `host-dir` is present but points to a non-existent directory on the host, Docker will automatically create this directory and use it as the source of the bind-mount.

 Note that this is not available from a Dockerfile due the portability and sharing purpose of it.
-The `host-dir`{.docutils .literal} volumes are entirely host-dependent and might not work on any other machine.
+The `host-dir` volumes are entirely host-dependent and might not work on any other machine.

 For example: